ckronber/CryptoPortfolio/README.md

 - Make sure to know everything about Entity Framework
 - Postman is great to use for incorporating other Apis
-- Projects usually take more time than you think they will

 ## Planning Documents